Embassy Address: 41 Kayed Al Armouti Street, PO Box 35201, Abdoun, Amman 11180 - Telephone: +962 6 580 7000, Facsimile: +962 6 580 7001

 Information for Australian Citizens

-- As of 1 July 2013 the Embassy introduced an appointments system for Consular & Passports clients.
+- The Embassy has introduced an appointments system for Consular & Passports clients.
 Please click here for further information.

 - Consular Duty Officer (24 hour): +61 2 6261 3305 or within Australia only: 1300 555 135 (toll free - local call cost only)